-- Considered how companies that behave irresponsibly risk damaging their staff, suppliers, customers or communities.
+- Consider how companies that behave irresponsibly risk damaging their staff, suppliers, customers or communities.

-- Studied the relevance of sustainability in the supply chain.
+- Study the relevance of sustainability in the supply chain.

-- Carried out a risk analysis concerned with unsustainable approaches in an organization.
+- Carry out a risk analysis concerned with unsustainable approaches in an organization.

-- Constructed an outline plan for sustainability reporting for their organizations.
+- Construct an outline plan for sustainability reporting for their organizations.

-- Developed an Action Plan to be implemented at your workplace using the knowledge and skills acquired through the course.
+- Implement an Action Plan at your workplace using the knowledge and skills acquired through the course.